-Object Storage lets you store objects in standard and cold storage.
+Object Storage allows you to store objects in storages belonging to various classes depending on your requirements for the storage duration and frequency of object operations.
 For more information, see Storage class.

 Object Storage supports the following operations with objects:

-- Copying an object inside the storage (for example, from one bucket to another).
+- Copying an object within a storage, e.g., from one bucket to another.

 You can configure lifecycles for bucket objects.

-The key is the ID of an object in a bucket.
+A key is an ID of an object in a bucket.

-Objects are stored in a flat structure, but GUI-based tools let you use Object Storage as a hierarchical file system.
-Hierarchical view is possible because keys can be written as paths in a file system (for example,
+Objects are stored in a flat structure, although GUI-based tools allow you to use Object Storage as a hierarchical file system.
+Hierarchical view is possible because keys can be written as paths in a file system, e.g.,

 A key must: